The mini Golden Retriever Poodle mix, also known as the mini Goldendoodle, can be quite a bit smaller than a standard Goldendoodle.

 These can include congenital defects, organ failure, respiratory problems, and fragile bones.

+It might be stylish to say you can fit your micro mini Goldendoodle in your bag.
 But is it worth the pain and suffering these dogs are subjected to?

 Both the Golden Retriever and the Poodle are predisposed to hip dysplasia.

 This terms refers to an abnormally-formed hip socket.
 In time, this can develop into arthritis of the joints in severe cases.